William Allen (loyalist): Benefactor

-Legacy

 Founding of Allentown, Pennsylvania

 In 1762, Allen laid out the plan of present-day Allentown, Pennsylvania, which he then called Northampton Town.
 The property was part of a 5000 acre plot which Allen had purchased in 1735 from his business partner Joseph Turner.
 He bought it from Thomas Penn, son of William Penn.
 Allen hoped that Northampton Town would displace Easton as the seat of Northampton County and also become a commercial center, due to its location along the Lehigh River and its proximity to Philadelphia.

 Allen gave the property to his son James in 1767.
 Three years later, in 1770, James built a summer residence, Trout Hall, in the new town, near the site of his father's former hunting lodge.

 On March 18, 1811, the town was formally incorporated as a borough.
 On March 6, 1812, Lehigh County was formed from the western half of Northampton County, and Northampton Town was selected as the county seat.
 The town was officially renamed "Allentown" in 1838 after years of popular usage.
 It was formally incorporated as a city on March 12, 1867.
 Today, Allentown is the third largest city in Pennsylvania.
 In 1959, William Allen High School, the largest public high school in Allentown, was named in his honor.

 Mount Airy, Pennsylvania

 Allen built a mansion and country estate, called Mount Airy, on Germantown Avenue in 1750.
 The area eventually took the estate's name, Mount Airy, as its own.
 The estate stood on what is today the campus of the Lutheran Theological Seminary at Philadelphia.

+In 1774, Allen, a Loyalist, moved to England, where he published The American Crisis: A Letter, Addressed by Permission of the Earl Gower, Lord President of the Council, on the present alarming Disturbances in the Colonies, which proposed a plan for restoring the American colonies to rule under British Crown.
+He remained in England throughout most of the American Revolution, and did not return to Philadelphia until 1779, after the British Army had evacuated.